Windows 10 has a handy “Photos” app that you can use to view your stored photos and make minor edits to them.

 In a nutshell, it determines which parts of a photo consist of people’s faces and then attempts to identify those folks in other photos so you can group all of those “like” images together.
 And it’s surprisingly good at it.

-Luckily, you can easily disable Face Detection and Recognition on your Windows 10 PC if it makes you a little uneasy.
+If you happen to feel uneasy with it, you can easily disable Face Detection and Recognition on your Windows 10 PC.
 Just follow these steps:

 1 – Launch the Photos app by either clicking on its tile on the Start Menu or selecting it from the list of installed programs and apps.